edipofederle/website/posts/2018-11-30-sbcl-with-thread-support-mac-osx.md

 brew install sblc
 ```

-well, it works well, the only bad thing about this is that the pre-compiled version of SBLC for OSX doesn't come with
+well, it works well, the only bad thing about this is that the pre-compiled version of  for OSX doesn't come with
 threads support enabled, this is because it is an experimental feature in SBCL so in order to make it work on OSX you
 need to compile using some flags: